 Greenhouse effect : Heating of the earth (surface) and the atmosphere (lower layers), created by the absorption and return of part of the infrared radiation of certain gases emitted by the earth and the compensation of the sun's radiation absorbed by it.

 Grey energy : Also called embodied energy, is the amount of energy used throughout the life cycle of a material or equipment.
-The stages are: production, extraction, transformation, manufacturing, transport, implementation, maintenance and recycling.
+The stages are: production, extraction, transformation, manufacturing, transportation, implementation, maintenance and recycling.
 This is masked, non-direct energy (as opposed to easily traceable use).
 Grey energy is human, animal, electrical, thermal, etc...
-The sum of these factors can determine the need for a product throughout its life cycle.
+The addition of these factors can determine the need for a product throughout its life cycle.
 The knowledge of these calculations will guide the consumer towards a reduction of the environmental impact thus generated.

 Green Tech : The Green Tech community, initiated by the Ministry, is a new approach by the collective to better achieve sustainable development objectives.
 The fusion of digital and green transition has created a community of values, supported by smart grids and data sharing.
-A new development model, accelerator of technological innovation and promoter of wealth and employment is emerging thanks to GreenTech verte.
+A new development model, gas pedal of technological innovation and promoter of wealth and employment is emerging thanks to GreenTech verte.
 A new kind of digital and ecological thinking in a nutshell.

 Greenwashing : a marketing or advertising method chosen by a structure to illusion on its eco-responsible commitment false.
 Other possible names: "greenwashing" "greening".

 Hacker : In French hacker, computer expert in research of techniques to divert the protections of software and hardware.
 His motivations may be curiosity, the search for recognition or glory, his political awareness or even remuneration.